Pancho Segura: Professional career

-Segura won the California Pro at Monterrey in August 1965 (beating Leonzie Collas in the final).
-He won the Fresno tournament in October 1965 (beating Nick Carter in the final) At Binghamton Pro in July 1966, 45 year old Segura beat Rosewall in the semi finals before losing in the final to Rod Laver.
+Segura won the California State Pro Championships at Monterrey in August 1965 (beating Leonzie Collas in the final).
+He won the Fresno tournament in October 1965, beating Nick Carter in the final.
+At Binghamton Pro in July 1966, 45 year old Segura beat Rosewall in the semi-finals before losing in the final to Rod Laver.
 At the Fresno tournament in October 1966, Segura retained his title (beating Barry MacKay in the final).
 Segura also won the USPLTA title at Milwaukee in November 1966 beating Mike Davies in the final.
 As the Open era arrived, Segura's career was coming to an end.
-He entered the U. S. Open in 1968 and lost in the third round to Laver.
-His final Grand Slam singles appearance was at 1970 U. S. Open aged 49, where he beat Atet Wijono (a man 30 years younger than him), before losing to Tito Vazquez in round two.
+He entered the 1968 US Open and after a bye in the first round and a straight-sets win against Ian Crookenden lost in the third round to Laver.
+His final Grand Slam singles appearance was at 1970 US Open aged 49, where he beat Atet Wijono (a man 30 years younger than him), before losing to Tito Vazquez in round two.

+Playing style

+He had extremely fast footwork and a devastating two-handed forehand that his frequent adversary and tennis promoter Jack Kramer once called the greatest single shot ever produced in tennis.